-A)Demographic questionnaire: This questionnaire is designed by researcher and was applied to gather more information in clinical and normal samples.
-The questionnaire contains family detailed information such as juvenile's education level, grade point average, parents, type of juveniles crime, type of parents possible crime, offenders Criminal record, number of siblings, juvenile's disability, disabilities or physical and psychological problems in family or siblings, parents remarriage, income, socioeconomic status.
+A) Demographic questionnaire: This questionnaire was designed by the researcher and was applied to gather more information from clinical and normal samples.

-B) Wechsler Intelligence Scale for Children: The scale measures the intelligence of children ages 6 to 16 years, 11 months and 30 days .This scale consists of 12 subscales.
+The questionnaire contains detailed family information such as juvenile's education level, grade point average, parents, type of juveniles crime, type of parents' possible crime, offenders Criminal record, number of siblings, juvenile's disability, disabilities or physical and psychological problems in family or siblings, parents remarriage, income, socio-economic status.

-Children verbal-scale includes general information subtests comprehension, . calculation, analogies, vocabulary and numbers memory and children practical scale includes images completion subtests, images adjustment, design with cubes, parts assembly, encoding (which is counterpart of adults numerical codes,).
-Three IQ tests is obtained through applying Wechsler different questionnaires: verbal IQ, performance IQ and general IQ.
-Verbal IQ demonstrates person's ability in verbal skills.
-Performance IQ specifies person's ability in objective, tangible and practical activities.
-Overall determines person's overall abilities.
-Test reliability was calculated by both split and retest methods for subsidiary tests as well as verbal IQ, performance IQ and general IQ.
-Split average reliability coefficients through even/odd method for verbal IO, performance IQ and general IQ was 0.94, 0.90 and 0.96, respectively, and retest coefficients of three age groups (6.5 to 7.5, 10.5 to 11.5 and 14.5 to 15.5) was reported as 0.93, 0.90 and 0.95, respectively.
-The validity of this test was reported through correlation with Stanford-Bine test equals to 0.78, with A group intelligence test equals to0/66 and with appropriate criterion tests, including Peabody College academic achievement test equals to
+B) Wechsler Intelligence Scale for Children: The scale measures the intelligence of children ages 6 to 16 years, 11 months, and 30 days.
+This scale consists of 12 subscales.

-0.71 and with class scores equals to of 0.39 (18).
+Children's verbal scale includes general information subtests, comprehension, calculation, analogies, vocabulary, and numbers memory, and children's practical scale includes images completion subtests, images adjustment, design with cubes, parts assembly, encoding (which is the counterpart of adults numerical codes,).
+Three IQ tests are obtained by applying Wechsler different questionnaires: verbal IQ, performance IQ, and general IQ.
+Verbal IQ demonstrates a person's ability in verbal skills.
+Performance IO specifies a person's ability in objective, tangible and practical activities.
+Overall determines a person's overall abilities.
+Test reliability was calculated by split and retest methods for subsidiary tests and verbal IQ, performance IQ, and general IQ.
+Split average reliability coefficients through the even/odd method for verbal IQ, performance IQ, and general IQ were 0.94, 0.90, and 0.96, respectively, and retest coefficients of three age groups (6.5 to 7.5, 10.5 to 11.5 and 14.5 to 15.5) was reported as 0.93 , 0.90 and 0.95, respectively.
+The validity of this test was reported through correlation with Stanford-Bine test equals to 0.78, with A group intelligence test equals to 0/66 and with appropriate criterion tests, including Peabody College academic achievement test equals to 0.71 and with class scores equals to of 0.39 (18).

-C) Academic achievement: Academic achievement data was collected through demographic questionnaire .So that the average of the last academic year has been considered as criteria.
+C) Academic achievement: Academic achievement data were collected through a demographic questionnaire so that the average of the last academic year was considered as criteria.